Esper directed acting Navy secretary to apologize for comments ripping ousted captain: official

 TRUMP HINTS THAT HE MAY GET INVOLVED IN NAVY EPISODE AS MODLY ISSUES APOLOGY

-Modly later issued an apology to the Navy and Crozier and said, "Let me be clear, I do not think Captain Brett Cozier is naive nor stupid.
+Modly later issued an apology to the Navy and Cozier and said, "Let me be clear, I do not think Captain Brett Cozier is naive nor stupid.
 I think, and always believed him to be the opposite.
 We pick our carrier commanding officers with great care.
 Captain Crozier is smart and passionate."

 It's not clear whether Esper's order for Modly to apologize came before or after President Trump appeared to tacitly back Modly in comments at the White House Coronavirus Task Force briefing Monday night.
 Trump also indicated that he didn't want to come down particularly hard on Cozier, saying he didn't "want to destroy somebody for having a bad day."